noi-techpark/odh-docs/source/includes/kg.rst

 <tourism/accommodation_one/>`, :dataset:`Gastronomy
 <tourism/activitiesandpois_four/>`, and :dataset:`Events
 <tourism/events/>` , are organised into a `Virtual Knowledge Graph`
-that can be accessed using SPARQL from the dedicated `SPARQL endpoint
+that can be accessed using SPARQL from the dedicated `SPARQL portal
 <https://sparql.opendatahub.com>`_.
 In order to define more precise
 queries, this section describes the Knowledge Models (`KM`) underlying these datasets; the description of each |km| is accompanied by an UML